ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.2.1
+### Release 1.2.2

- - Organized compile configuration better.
+ - minor bug fixes for different rubies along with test updates

- - as_json() support now more flexible thanks to a contribution by sauliusg.
+ - Oj::Doc will now automatically close on GC.

 ## <a name="description">Description</a>